ong-kok-peng/INF1006-Project/README.md

 ## Introduction
 A demonstration on how network devices communicate with one another when connected in a LAN.
 In this application, the lights in a house is controlled with Raspberry Pis through interfacing with sensors, with logging information such as overall lights power consumption and duration usage.

+Raspberry Pis are used as part of the module's BOM requirements.
+We know that its overkill and there are cheaper and more widely-used alternatives such as the ESP32.

+## Key features
+* Lights wont turn on when there is enough outdoor light (i.e during daytime)
+* Room 1 lights are controlled by touch switch, while room 2 lights are controlled by PIR motion sensor
+* Lights turn off automatically when there is enough ambient light, solving the problem where user forgets to off the light in daytime
+* User can turn on/off the light with the convenience on their phones
+* User can keep track on the light usage for each day and each room
+* User can adjust certain parameters for the light control algorithm i.e. darkness LUX threshold, suiting different home environments

 ## System architecture design
-The lights in each room are controlled by one Pi, which communicates to the central dashboard + server Pi in a star topology.
+We deploy in a two-room apartment.
+There is one Pi for each room, which communicates to the central dashboard + server Pi in a star topology.
 All Pis connect to the same Wifi access point to form a local LAN.

-Raspberry Pis are used as part of the module's BOM requirements.
-We know that its overkill and there are cheaper and more widely-used alternatives such as the ESP32.
+The room Pis will interact with sensors, mainly the LDR (light dependent resistor) which is deployed outside the apartment to capture outdoor light intensity.
+Each room will also have various sensors such as touch switch and PIR motion sensor.

 ## Functionality of the Pis
 * The room Pis